Skip to content

 We only accept referrals from health or social care professionals

-You can complete the Autism Service – Post-diagnosis Adult Neurodevelopmental Service support referral form.
+You can complete the Adult Autism Keyworker Service referral form.

-Sections within this form marked * are mandatory for completion.
+Sections within this form marked * are mandatory.

-If you are unable to complete an online form, please email kentchft.adultsndreferral@nhs.net
+If you are unable to complete an online form, you can download our Adult Autism Keyworker Service referral form and email it to kentchft.adultautismkeyworkerservice@nhs.net.

 Eligibility criteria

-• Adults aged 18 and over who have a primary need of autism, registered to a GP in Kent and Medway.
+• Autistic adults aged 18 and over who and over who are registered with a GP in Kent and Medway

 Out of scope

-• Adults with an acute mental health presentation (for example, unstable and high risk, active psychosis)
+• Adults with an acute mental health presentation that present high risk (for example, unstable mental health conditions, active psychosis)

 • Neurological disabilities, acquired brain injury